Sunday, December 4, 2011

 Watta found Quesada Gardens shortly after moving to Bayview from his home state of Pennsylvania.
 When walking to the library, he saw the median strip garden on the 1700 block of Quesada Avenue, and was so curious and excited about the discovery that he tracked down the resident leaders.

 Watta began volunteering right away, and must have liked the experience.
-Now he is the group's official Volunteer Coordinator.
+He became the group's official Volunteer Coordinator.

-"I feel much happier and more attuned when I am working with plants," Watta explains when asked why he is so passionate about gardening.
+"I feel much happier and more attuned when I am working with plants," Watta explained when asked why he is so passionate about gardening.
 "It's very grounding."

 Anonymous said...